Fort Clark Springs, Texas

 Fort Clark Springs is an unincorporated community and census-designated place (CDP) in Kinney County, Texas, United States.
 The population was 1,228 at the 2010 census.
 It is the site of the former Fort Clark, now a historic district.

 Geography

 The community is located in central Kinney County and is bordered to the north by Brackettville, the county seat.
 U.S. Route 90 runs along the border between the two communities, leading east 39 mi to Uvalde and west 30 mi to Del Rio.
-Texas State Highway 131 runs along the east edge of the CDP, leading south 33 mi to U.S. Route 277 in the Rio Grande valley.
+Texas State Highway 131 runs along the eastern edge of the CDP, leading south 33 mi to U.S. Route 277 in the Rio Grande valley.

 According to the United States Census Bureau, the CDP has a total area of 7.7 km2, of which 0.03 sqkm, or 0.36%, are water.

+Demographics

+Fort Clark Springs first appeared as a census designated place in the 2010 U.S. census.